YOUNG WOMEN & BREAST CANCER

 - Breast cancer accounts for 26% of all cancer in women 15–39 years of age and 39% of all cancer in 35–39 year-olds.

 Young women diagnosed with breast cancer face a myriad of issues that may significantly impact their quality and quantity of life.
-Some of these concerns are:
+These issues are often amplified for women diagnosed with metastatic breast cancer.
+Some of these concerns include:

 - Body Image: It may be challenging for some women to embrace their new body after breast cancer-related surgery.

-- Relationships & Dating: Whether married or single, intimacy issues may arise for women who’ve been diagnosed with breast cancer.
+- Relationships & Dating: Whether married or single, intimacy issues may arise for women who have been diagnosed with breast cancer.